bright-sea/docs/en/doc/index.md

 This "rotation" or pivoting of the summary table gives the concept its name.
 </p>

+### Purpose

 A pivot table is especially useful with large amounts of data.
 For example, a store owner might list monthly sales totals for a large number of merchandise items in an Excel spreadsheet.
-If the owner wanted to know which items sold better in a particular financial quarter, it would be very time-consuming for her to look through pages and pages of figures to find the information.
+If the owner wanted to know which items sold better in a particular financial quarter, it would be very time-consuming for them to look through pages of figures to find the information.
 A pivot table would allow the owner to quickly reorganize the data and create a summary for each item for the quarter in question.

 ### Pivot Table Examples